Sewer Shark: Reception

-Entertainment Weekly wrote that "it is one of the first games to incorporate humans in live-action, full-motion video footage.
+Entertainment Weekly wrote that "It is one of the first games to incorporate humans in live-action, full-motion video footage.
 And with the promise of movie-quality pictures, audiophile sound, and fast frames-per-second animation, CD-ROM figures to be the shape of games to come."
-Mega Action magazine gave a review score of 82 out of 100 stating that "the graphics and stereo sound make this a must to your collection".
-Power Unlimited gave a score of 78% writing: "Sewer Shark is another interactive movie that took advantage of the capabilities of the Sega CD.
+Mega Action gave a review score of 82 out of 100, stating that "The graphics and stereo sound make this a must to your collection".
+Power Unlimited gave a score of 78%, writing: "Sewer Shark is another interactive movie that took advantage of the capabilities of the Sega CD.
 It was therefore one of the reasons that the device flopped.
 The visuals were of low quality and the game was boring and short.
 Good voices."